irfanhakim-as/orked/README.md

 ### Update connection

-- This script configures the network settings on the node it runs on, specifically focusing on setting a static IPv4 address and DNS servers.
+- This script configures the network settings on the node it runs on, specifically focusing on setting a static IPv4 address and updating the node's local hostname.

 - From the root of the repository, run the [script](./helpers/update-connection.sh) on the intended node: